Please provide your zip code to see plans in your area.

 If only one spouse needs Medicaid, spousal impoverishment rules allow the other spouse to keep a Minimum Monthly Maintenance Needs Allowance (MMMNA) from their Medicaid spouse’s income.
 This rule applies only to nursing home care and HCBS – and not other Medicaid benefits.

-In Missouri in 2020, these spousal impoverishment rules allow community spouses to keep:
+In Missouri in 2022, these spousal impoverishment rules allowed community spouses to keep:

 Because long-term care is expensive, individuals can have an incentive to give away or transfer assets to make themselves eligible for Medicaid LTSS.
 To curb these asset transfers, federal law requires states to have a penalty period for applicants seeking Medicaid nursing home care who give away or transfer assets for less than their value.
 States can choose to also have a penalty period for HCBS.
 Medicaid will not pay for LTSS during the penalty period.